mlcommons/algorithmic-efficiency/RULES.md

 - Submitters define a specific batch size for each [workload](#workloads).
 - For example, in advance, they can determine the largest batch size without running out of memory for each workload.
-- For the [held-out workloads](#held-out-workloads), the `workload_name` of the closest public workload will be used in this function.
+- For the [randomized workloads](#randomized-workloads), the `workload_name` of the closest public workload will be used in this function.

 ###### Optimizer state initializer